This is the the Handley Ridiculously Useful Holiday Gift Guide for marketers and writers, updated for 2019.

-Plus, it’s flat-out playful: Last year I spoke at the American Writer’s Museum.
+Plus, it’s flat-out playful: A few years ago I spoke at the American Writer’s Museum.
 It has a table of typewriters, and museum visitors were playing on them like kids in a ball pit.
 That sold me on the joy of a manual typewriter, right then and there.
 Because you know what deserves more of a joyful vibe?
 WRITING.

-I don’t have a link to one of these, but you can find them new in some office supply stories or used around the interwebs.
+I don’t have a link to one of these, but you can find them new in some office supply stores or used around the interwebs.
 (Especially Instagram.)

 4. Wireless Typewriter Keyboard.
 Actual typewriter not your jam?
 Fine.
 Work up to it with this Bluetooth-enabled typewriter keyboard, which has an old-school vibe with modern functionality.

-I use mine with my laptop in my Tiny House.
+I keep mine with my laptop in my Tiny House.
 You can use it with an iPad, too.
-It’s in stock in black on Amazon.
-Or BETTER: give a gift certificate for the fun new colors coming in January.
-Mint?
+Find it in Black at Amazon.
+Or see it in Limited Edition Mint on the QwertyWriter site.
 Heck yeah.

-7. Scrivener.
+6. Scrivener.
 You wouldn’t want to give/get say, Office 365.
 But book-writing software is a whole different story: It’s a signal that I believe in you.
 You are going to write a book next year.
-I love you and you need this, boo.

-Grammarly has really stepped up its game this year, and I’m impressed.
+Grammarly has really stepped up its game this year.
+It’s added Tone of Voice functionality, for one thing.
 I like how its new editor is so much more than just a grammar-checker, it’s also a personal writing buddy.
-Sometimes it’s annoying to have an assistant looking over your shoulder, and it’s satisfying to trash their recommendations because sometimes I really do want a run-on sentence just for effect because this paragraph belong to me me me you know what I mean?
+Sometimes it’s annoying to have an assistant looking over your shoulder, and it’s satisfying to trash their recommendations because sometimes I really do want a run-on sentence just for effect because this paragraph belong to me-me-me you know what I mean…?

 9. Writer’s Block Soap.
 So I don’t believe writer’s block is a thing.
 But soap obviously is.
 And so is clever copy that sells soap to wash away fake writer’s block.
 (They sell bathbombs and candles too).